 We’re including this one for similar reasons to Judgement.
 Surviving the Aftermath doesn’t have Rimworld’s frontier setting, nor its bleak take on interstellar outback life, but it is a game about building up a colony and surviving in a harsh world.
 In this game’s case, you’re attempting to guide and protect a group of survivors from an apocalypse.

 One of the strengths of this game is that the ‘event’ can be whatever you want: before starting each game you get to do some set-up that will determine what kind of events you get (very Rimworld), how bad the apocalypse was, how frequent disasters happen, and so on.
 Other strengths include a strategic layer where you can go out, explore, meet other colonies and also fight against bandits.
 It’s still in early access, but it gets regular big updates every couple of months and is shaping up nicely.

 Dwarf Fortress Steam

 The only thing better than a game like Dwarf Fortress… is Dwarf Fortress itself!
 This is a bit of a cheeky entry but it’s worth bearing in mind that the upcoming Steam release of Dwarf Fortress isn’t the exact same game that legend speaks of.
-Developer Bay 12 are formalising the habits of some players by giving it an official skin pack which will give it graphics comparable to any of the modern successors.
+Developer Bay 12 is formalising the habits of some players by giving it an official skin pack which will enable graphics comparable to any of the modern successors.

 The developers are also looking at adding additional premium features themed around creating a version of Dwarf Fortress for a more mainstream audience, although it pretty much plays the same and will be updated inline with the the free/classic version.